Quickback Docs

 updatableFields allowed in update (PATCH) request body

-protectedFields blocked from CRUD, only modifiable via named actions
+protectedFields blocked from direct writes, only modifiable via named actions

 immutableFields allowed on create, blocked on all updates